sanderfoobar/sqlalchemy_zdb/README.rst

 SqlAlchemy support of ZomboDb
 =============================

-This extension provides support of ZomboDb query language for python sqlalchemy ORM
+This extension provides *experimental* support for the ZomboDB query language with the SQLAlchemy ORM

 ZomboDb project:
 https://github.com/zombodb/zombodb